WinVector/PDSwR2/RenderedExamples/c08_Advanced_Data_Preparation.md

 # glm.fit: fitted probabilities numerically 0 or 1 occurred

 # Note 1:
-#   Build a formula specifying modeling churn==1 as a function of all variables.
+#   Build a formula specifying modeling churn == 1 as a function of all variables.

 # Note 2:
 #   Use the modeling formula with R's glm() function.